 6. What is the cost of the program?

 The cost of the program is $4,500.
 It includes your tuition. housing and all program activities.
 The program costs do not include airfare, visa, health insurance, vaccinations and personal expenses.

 7. Will I have free time during the course?

-During the course students will be given a few afternoons off and one free weekend.
+During the course students will be given some free time.